nasa/openmct/docs/src/guide/index.md

 ## Licenses Category

-The extension category `licenses` can be used to add entries into the 'Licensing information' page, reachable from Open MCT Web's About dialog.
+The extension category `licenses` can be used to add entries into the 'Licensing information' page, reachable from Open MCT's About dialog.

 Licenses may have the following properties, all of which are strings: